pa3axa/13CM-PA/README.md

 # 13CM-PA

+As there is still is great interrest i decided to put everything online that is needed to build your own.

-This repository hold all public information to construct and build this 13CM-PA It was developed to operate in conjuction with an ADLM-Pluto or similar SDR devices. for Radio Amateur communications on QO100.
+This repository hold all public information to construct and build this 13CM-PA It was developed to operate in conjuction with an ADLM-Pluto or similar SDR devices. for Radio Amateur communications on the Oscor QO100 satellite.

 Power Output is around 20W with about 50 db gain.